-Certain QQI Awards are acceptable in fulfilling admission requirements for this programme. go to the UL Admissions QQI page for a full list of modules.
+Certain QQI Awards are acceptable in fulfilling admission requirements for this programme.
+Visit the UL Undergraduate Admissions QQI site for a full list of modules.

 Economics as part of a joint honours degree provides an excellent preparation for a range of careers, including areas such as;

 - Financial sector (e.g. economist; retail, investment, and corporate & treasury banking; research analyst; securities trader)